publiclab/image-sequencer/README.md

 ### Importing an independent module

-The `loadNewModule` method can be used to import a new module inside sequencer.
-Modules can be downloaded via npm, yarn or cdn and are imported with a custom name.
+The `loadNewModule` method can be used to import a new module inside the sequencer.
+Modules can be downloaded via npm, yarn or CDN and are imported with a custom name.
 If you wish to load a new module at runtime, it will need to avoid using `require()` -- unless it is compiled with a system like browserify or webpack.

 ```js
 const module = require('sequencer-moduleName')